alexandrecuer/tf_works/BIOS/README.md

 ```
 ## finding a model

-A model is needed before we can tackle the construction of the intelligent agent that will operate the heating system.
+A model is needed before we can tackle the construction of the intelligent agent that will operate the HVAC.

 The agent will learn what to do using reinforcement learning techniques.